siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/GitSourceConfig/troubleshooting.md

 # Git - Troubleshooting

-For more questions and answers about plug-ins, see the [UrbanCode forum on IBM developerWorks](https://community.ibm.com/community/user/wasdevops/urbancode-discussion "UrbanCode forum").
+For more questions and answers about plug-ins, see the [DevOps forum on IBM developerWorks](https://community.ibm.com/community/user/wasdevops/urbancode-discussion "DevOps forum").

 #### Import process fails when using GitHub Enterprise